 - Identify mental health issues and other concerns in a timely manner and connect student veterans with appropriate resources

 - Increase student veteran retention rates

-PAVE is currently in place on 38 campuses nationwide.
+PAVE is currently in place on 37 campuses nationwide.
 A web-based platform includes online training modules for Peer Advisors; an app that allows Peer Advisors to track the work that is being done and quickly identify resources; and a management console tailored for each PAVE partner campus that allows schools to match student veterans with Peer Advisors, monitor trends, including types of concerns identified, and identify gaps in services.
 The PAVE National Team continues to provide technical assistance to each school, sharing best practices from the field, and facilitating communication among partner campuses.
 A rigorous evaluation to measure satisfaction and outcome metrics is also part of the program.
-Since the program’s inception, over 900 Peer Advisors have been trained and over 9,000 student veterans have been assisted.
+Since the program’s inception, over 900 Peer Advisors have been trained and over 11,000 student veterans have been impacted.

 The PAVE program is part of M-SPAN (Military Support Programs and Networks), a group of programs at the University of Michigan developed to address the needs and challenges faced by service members, veterans and military families.